Low-Density Supersonic Decelerator (LDSD)

 "The future comes slowly."

--- Johann Friedrich von Schiller, 18th century German historian and poet
+-- Johann Friedrich von Schiller, 18th-century German historian

-Three devices will be developed.
-The first two are supersonic inflatable aerodynamic decelerators -- very large, durable, balloon-like pressure vessels that inflate around the entry vehicle and slow it from Mach 3.5 or greater to Mach 2.
-These decelerators are being developed in 6-meter-diameter and 9-meter-diameter configurations.
-Also in development is a 30-meter-diameter parachute that will further slow the entry vehicle from Mach 2 to subsonic speeds.
+Three devices are in development.
+The first two are supersonic inflatable aerodynamic decelerators -- very large, durable, balloon-like pressure vessels that inflate around the entry vehicle and slow it from Mach 3.5 or greater to Mach 2 or lower.
+These decelerators are being developed in 6-meter-diameter and 8-meter-diameter configurations.
+Also in development is a 30.5-meter-diameter parachute that will further slow the entry vehicle from Mach 1.5 or Mach 2 to subsonic speeds.
 All three devices will be the largest of their kind ever flown at speeds several times greater than the speed of sound.

 Together, these new drag devices can increase payload delivery to the surface of Mars from our current capability of 1.5 metric tons to 2 to 3 metric tons, depending on which inflatable decelerator is used in combination with the parachute.
 They will increase available landing altitudes by 2-3 kilometers, increasing the accessible surface area we can explore.
 They also will improve landing accuracy from a margin of 10 kilometers to just 3 kilometers.
 All these factors will increase the capabilities and robustness of robotic and human explorers on Mars.

 To thoroughly test the system, the LDSD team will fly the drag devices several times -- at full scale and at supersonic speeds -- high in Earth’s stratosphere, simulating entry into the atmosphere of Mars.
 The investigators are conducting design verification tests of parachutes and supersonic inflatable aerodynamic decelerators through 2013.
 Supersonic flight tests will be conducted in 2014 and 2015 from the Pacific Missile Range Facility in Barking Sands, Hi.